sahana-bannigol/SoftwareProjectBiddingSystem/README.md

 # SoftwareProjectBiddingSystem
-This is a website where you can find freelancers for your requirement It's owned by Gopal the goat and pyaari Bakri
+This is a website where you can find freelancers for your requirement.....
+It's owned by Gopal the goat and pyaari Bakri